buj201/two_sigma_challenge_final/README.md

 Reproducing Project
 ------------

-1. Run `make data` to get and clean the raw 2016 citibike trip data, and merge with cleaned NOAA data.
-Note the NOAA data was (unfortunately) downloaded through a GUI, and its provenance is given in "Order History | Climate Data Online (CDO) | National Climatic Data Center (NCDC).pdf".
+1. Run `make data` to get and clean the raw 2016 citibike trip data, get and clean the NOAA data through their API, then merge and save the train/test splits for these datas.
 2. Run `make models` to train, pickle, and save models.
-Note for this project, two models were quasi-optimized using grid search over a fixed validation set, specifically an elastic net (l1/l2 regularized linear model) and a Gradient Boosted Regression model (using least squares (l2) loss function).
-Note we say "quasi-optimized" because additional the hyperparameter searches could have been extended.
+Note the baseline (simple regression) model is not pickled since the run time is trivial.
-3. Run `make model-performance-visuals` to make learning curves for both models.
-Plots are saved in reports/figures/.
-TODO
+3. Run `make plots` to make visuals for report and get training R^2 values.
-4. Run `make predictions` to make final model, and get final test error.
+4. Run `make test_scores` to get final test set R^2 scores.
 5. Run `make report` to make final report.
 ....